 Our 25th chapter of Jeremiah, his last before the words of God to him become personal about his own increasingly difficult situation made total faith the top priority in his life.
 This is an example for us.
 The vision God gives him in today’s chapter of the ultimate future, the situation we appear to be so close to now, is awesome is this vision!

-We read on in Jeremiah, “Thus says the LORD of hosts … I begin to work disaster at the city that is called by my name, and shall you go unpunished? (he is addressing other nations) You shall not go unpunished, for I am summoning a sword against all the inhabitants of the earth … for the LORD has an indictment against all the nations; he is entering into judgment with all flesh and the wicked will be put to the sword … Behold, disaster is going forth from nation to nation and a great tempest is stirring from the farthest parts of the earth! [v.28,29,31,32]
+Jeremiah is told “The LORD will roar from on high … against all the inhabitants of the earth … the LORD has an indictment against the nations; he is entering into judgment with all flesh … Behold, disaster is going forth from nation to nation … a great tempest is stirring …” [v.30-32]

 As we see the world in 2017 in increasing uncertainty with the ‘bombast’ of the U S President and the reactions of other nations and Britain’s uncertainties as it leaves the European union (and creating uncertainties within the Union) we increasingly sense that “salvation is nearer to us now than when we first believed.”